-Board-certified dermatologist and Fellowship-trained skin cancer surgeon Dr. Aradhna Saxena provides specialized treatments for squamous cell carcinoma (SCC).
-The upper layers of your skin are formed by squamous cells, and when these cells change or evolve, usually due to sun damage, they can develop into squamous cell carcinomas (SCC).
+Board-certified dermatologist and Fellowship-trained skin cancer surgeon Dr. Aradhna Saxena provides specialized Mohs Micrographic Surgery treatments for squamous cell carcinoma (SCC).
+The upper layers of your skin are formed by squamous cells, and when these cells become malignant, usually due to sun damage, they can develop into squamous cell carcinomas (SCC).
 SCC can grow outward as well as invade deeper into the skin.
-A small percentage of SCC will metastasize - spread to other parts of the body - if left untreated.
+If left untreated, a small percentage of SCC will metastasize - spread to other parts of the body.

 SCC is quite common in those who do not take proper sun-exposure precautions.
 It is easily preventable by limiting exposure to UV rays, using sunscreen, and wearing protective clothing.
-If you have a suspicious or concerning area on your skin that is itching, flaking, or bleeds too "easily," please schedule a skin cancer screening at a Dermatology and Skin Cancer Institute location in Greater Philadelphia right away.
+If you have a suspicious or concerning area on your skin that is itching, flaking, or bleeds too "easily," please schedule a skin cancer screening at a Dermatology and Skin Cancer Institute location in Fort Washington, PA or Lansdale, PA right away.

 SCCs can appear anywhere on the body but are most common on the face, lips, ears, scalp, arms, or legs.
 They can look like rough, scaly, or red nodules, large, rough, dark brown or black patches, or like open sores that won't heal.
-They typically start off as actinic keratosis (AKs), which are smaller, crusty, brown or flesh-colored patches of skin.
+They sometimes start off as actinic keratosis (AKs), which are smaller, crusty, brown or flesh-colored patches of skin.
 The most frequently seen symptoms are itching, pain, and bleeding.
-Please contact the Dermatology and Skin Cancer Institute right away if you have any lesions you suspect could be squamous cell carcinoma.
+Please contact the Dermatology and Skin Cancer Institute in Fort Washington, PA or Lansdale, PA right away if you have any lesions you suspect could be squamous cell carcinoma.

 At the Dermatology and Skin Cancer Institute, Dr. Saxena offers multiple treatment options for SCCs, such as: